Hewes Crab blossom The Orchard at Sage Hen Farm: Peaches

 Bloom and Harvest: Bloom dates are vague, but since the earliest and latest blossoming trees have overlapped, I haven't paid as much attention to the actual dates.
 Harvest dates are not as exact as they may appear.
 They are based on the average date, August 15, that we have picked Red Haven peaches, and the number or days before or after the other varieties are usually ripe.

-Other Peach Trees: Whether the problem was climate related or not, we have tried growing other varieties of peaches that have not survived.
-They include Eden, Finger Lakes Super Hardy, Glowingstar, Hale Haven, Harrow Diamond, Late Crawford, Loring, and Reliance.
+Other Peach Trees: Whether the problem was lack of cold hardiness, pests, disease, or running out peaches's notoriously short lifespan, we have grown other varieties of peaches that have not survived.
+They include Eden, Finger Lakes Super Hardy, Glowingstar, Hale Haven, Harrow Diamond, Late Crawford, Loring, Reliance, and Saturn.

 Resources: